jamphan/blog/content/blog/cits/sql-server-docker.md

 docker-compose up
 ```

+N.b. make sure your previous container during testing is down, or you might see `0.0.0:1433 failed: port is already allocated`.

 With this image up -- similar to the testing section -- open **Microsoft SQL Server Management Studio** (SSMS) and enter the values when trying to connect to a new server:

 |Field|Value|